 Defining your target organisations is actually a difficult thing to do.
 Articulating your value takes time and carving time from your busy personal, professional and extra-professional life can be challenging.
-For this reason, we have developed a range of offerings that will lead you through these elements – specifically our Board Search E-Course that is included in our Executive Program.
-Dedicating just 90 minutes to this process and following our structured approach, will help you address these three core pillars and in so doing, separate you from your competitors.
+For this reason, we have developed a range of offerings that will lead you through these elements – specifically our Board Appointment Training that is included in our Executive Program.
 Don’t wait for the perfect time to begin your board career – get started today.

 David Schwarz is CEO & Founder of Board Appointments – The UK’s leading board advertising and non-executive career support firm.
 He has over a decade of experience of putting people on boards as an international headhunter and a non-executive recruiter and has interviewed over one thousand non-executives and placed hundreds into some of the most significant public, private and NFP roles in the world